MilosMilovanovic00/Diabuddy/README.md

 # 🩺 Diabuddy

 A mobile application for managing life with diabetes, built with Flutter.
-Diabuddy helps users track their health data, monitor trends, and stay on top of their diabetes management — all from their phone.
+Diabuddy helps users track their health data, monitor trends, and stay on top of their diabetes management, all from their phone.

 ---